andrew-codechimp/HA-Andrews-Arnold-Quota/README.md

 ## Contributions are welcome!

-If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)
+If you want to contribute to this repository, please read the [Contribution guidelines](CONTRIBUTING.md)

 ## Disclaimer

-This integration is no way approved, endorsed or supported by Andrews & Arnold Ltd
+This integration is in no way approved, endorsed or supported by Andrews & Arnold Ltd.

 ***